 As earlier in Australia, there was a period in the early 1990s when the Saskatchewan government considered phasing out uranium mining in the province, but this policy was abandoned after a joint federal-Saskatchewan study found that the benefits of mining outweighed the impacts, and that any impacts could indeed be minimized.
 Today the government actively supports uranium mining in the province.

-Canada's share of known world uranium resources is currently about 8%, but it produces about one fifth of the mined uranium supply making it the second largest producer in the world behind Kazakhstan.
+Canada's share of known world uranium resources is currently about 8%, but it produces about 16% of the mined uranium supply making it the second largest producer in the world behind Kazakhstan.
 Most uranium is exported, but about one fifth is used domestically.

 Canada has made a transition from second-generation uranium mines (started 1975-83) to new high-grade ones, all in northern Saskatchewan, making its uranium mining operations among the most advanced in the world.

 Cameco operates the McArthur River mine, which started production at the end of 1999.
 Its ore is milled at Key Lake, which once contributed 15% of world uranium production but is now mined out.
 Its other former mainstay is Rabbit Lake.
 Areva's Cluff Lake mine is now closed, and is being decommissioned.

 Cameco's Rabbit Lake mine was brought into production in 1975.
 Most of the deposit has been mined out.
 Production from underground mining continues at over 1000 tU/yr but will phase out in the next few years.